Bixkitts/bb-net-lib/README.md

 No weird complicated parameters to configure, no confusing function names, no bullcrap.

-The working man's Transport layer IP communications.
+The working man's transport layer IP communications.

 ## How Do I Use This Library?
 You can either: